cyber-meow/ReactiveRs/README.md

 ## Sugarscape

-As a more complete example one can take a look at the file `example/sugarscape.rs` where I use the library (parallel version) to implement Sugarscape model.
+As a more complicated example one can take a look at the file `example/sugarscape.rs` where I use the library (parallel version) to implement Sugarscape model.
 For the moment being I only include the basic moving rule and the reproduction rule but I may add other features later.
 To run the model,